-- Define what success looks like i.e. where you want to be in the future.
+- Define what success looks like i.e. where you want to be in the future

-- Measure where you are today.
+- Measure where you are today

 - Analyse your data to understand why you are where you are today & what the key drivers are of your gaps

-My 1-day training course “Introduction to Pay Gap Analytics” will take you through the different topics you need to master to become better at achieving these 3 things.
+My 1-day training course “Introduction to Pay Gap Analytics” will take you through the different topics you need to master to become better at progressing through the 5 steps.
+If you are attending my course, you will need to have this page open on your browser as you will be given a number of weblinks referring to posts listed here.

-If you are attending my course, you will need to have this page open on your browser as you will be given a number of weblinks that refer to posts listed here.
 Each weblink has a letter denoting a section (list of sections given below) and a number denoting the specific post.

 - A – Finding pay gap data in the UK